 Many retirees look forward to traveling in their retirement, and more and more are actually retiring overseas, in part as a way to stretch savings.
-But what happens to retirees' federal benefits while they are out of the country?
-The short answer is that although Social Security benefits are available to retirees in other countries, Medicare generally is not.
-In this installment we look at Medicare.
+But what happens to federal benefits while you're out of the country?
+The short answer is that although Social Security benefits are available to retirees, Medicare generally is not.

-Traditional Medicare does not provide coverage for hospital or medical costs outside the United States (although Medicare does cover residents of Puerto Rico, Guam, the U.S. Virgin Islands, American Samoa, and the Northern Mariana Islands).
+Traditional Medicare does not provide coverage for hospital or medical costs outside the United States (although Medicare does cover residents of Puerto Rico, Guam, the US Virgin Islands, American Samoa, and the Northern Mariana Islands).
 In rare cases, Medicare may pay for inpatient hospital services in Canada or Mexico.
-(For details, click here.)

-Retirees who are moving to a foreign country cannot use Medicare to pay for health care while they are living overseas.
-The options for retirees are to buy private coverage, to pay into a government-sponsored system in their new country of residence, or to go without coverage.
-If the retiree is moving to a country with a strong national plan, he or she may be able to pay into the plan and receive coverage similar to that accorded residents of the country.
-If national insurance isn't an option, many companies offer "expatriate" health insurance plans.
-Choosing the right plan depends on where the retiree is moving.
-For example, if a retiree is traveling somewhere remote or with poor local health care, evacuation coverage may be important.
+Retirees who are moving to a foreign country can't use Medicare to pay for health care while they are living overseas.
+The options for retirees are to buy private coverage, pay into a government-sponsored system in their new country of residence, or go without coverage.
+If you're moving to a country with a strong national plan, you may be able to pay into the plan and receive coverage similar to other residents of the country.
+If national insurance isn't an option, many companies offer expatriate health insurance plans.
+Choosing the right plan depends on where you are moving.
+For example, if you're traveling somewhere remote or with poor local health care, evacuation coverage may be important.
 Another country may offer excellent health care, but each doctor visit may cost a lot of money, so a plan that covers outpatient doctor visits may be necessary there.
-No matter where the retiree is moving, another consideration is whether the plan covers pre-existing conditions.
+No matter where you go, another consideration is whether the plan covers pre-existing conditions.

-Whatever option retirees choose while abroad, if they return to the United States they will still be covered by Medicare Part A. Medicare Part A covers institutional care in hospitals and skilled nursing facilities, as well as certain care given by home health agencies and care provided in hospices.
-There are no premiums for this part of the Medicare program and anyone who is 65 or older and is eligible for Social Security automatically qualifies.
+Whatever health care option you choose while abroad, if you return to the United States, you will still be covered by Medicare Part A. Medicare Part A covers institutional care in hospitals and skilled nursing facilities, as well as certain care given by home health agencies and care provided in hospices.
+There are no premiums for this part of the Medicare program, and anyone who is 65 or older and is eligible for Social Security automatically qualifies.

 Medicare Part B, which covers outpatient services, charges a monthly premium.
-Unless retirees continue to pay the premiums while they are overseas, they will not automatically be covered by Medicare Part B when they return to the United States.
-Retirees who drop Part B and then move back to the United States will have to pay an enrollment penalty.
-Premiums increase by 10 percent for each year that an individual is not enrolled in Part B. Therefore, retirees who think they may return to the United States may find it worthwhile to continue paying Part B premiums while they live abroad.
+Unless you continue to pay the premiums while overseas, you will not automatically be covered by Medicare Part B when you return to the United States.
+If you drop Part B and then move back to the United States, you will have to pay an enrollment penalty.
+Premiums increase by 10 percent for each year that an individual is not enrolled.
+Therefore, if you think you may return to the United States, it may be worthwhile to continue paying Part B premiums while living abroad.

-U.S. citizens who were living abroad when they turned 65 and who are not eligible for Social Security, do not have to pay higher Part B premiums when they return to the United States.
-These retireees won't have to pay a higher premium if they enroll in Part B within 3 months of returning and establishing residence.
-For information on living outside the United States and Part B, click here.
+US citizens who were living abroad when they turned 65 and who were not eligible for Social Security when they left do not have to pay higher Part B premiums when returning to the United States.
+These retirees will not have to pay a higher premium if they enroll in Part B within three months of returning and establishing residence.